ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-input-files.rst

 .. activecode:: read-pokemon-file
    :language: java
+   :autograde: unittest
    :datafile: pokemon.csv

-   Complete the code in the main method below to read in the first 10 lines of the pokemon file using the Scanner class, save each line into the pokemonLines array, and print it out. :autograde: unittest to be added.
+   Complete the code in the main method below to read in the first 10 lines of the pokemon file using the Scanner class, save each line into the pokemonLines array, and print it out.
    ~~~~
    import java.io.*;
    import java.util.*;